Body of elderly Brit, 88, found on Spain's Costa del Sol - Olive Press News Spain

-THE body of a British expat reported missing in Nerja last Tuesday was found by hikers the following day.
+THE body of a British expat reported missing in Nerja on July 22 was found by hikers the following day.

 Vic Ashworth was a renowned engineering expert in the field of corrosive protection